Credit an issue, says Glander CEO

 Bunker trading companies will need to pay attention to their credit lines once the new sulfur limit on bunker fuel kicks in in nine months' time, a senior bunker executive has said.

-Speaking at the UAE bunker event, Fujcon, Glander International Bunkering CEO Carsten Ladekjaer said companies need to ensure they have the financing in place to meet a surge in demand for liquidity.
+Speaking on the sidelines of UAE bunker event, FUJCON, Glander International Bunkering CEO Carsten Ladekjaer said companies need to ensure they have the financing in place to meet a surge in demand for liquidity.

 On the credit side of things, there will undoubtedly be more risk.